 Again, these are all prices for essentially the same product.
-As you can see, the cheapest price is $54.88 for TurboTax Premier delivered as a CD from Amazon, with a software download, one state return, and free shipping included.
-Or you could pay $99.99 for the same thing directly from TurboTax.
+As you can see, the cheapest price was $54.88 for TurboTax Premier delivered as a CD from Amazon, with a software download, one state return, and free shipping included.
+Or you could have paid $99.99 for the same thing directly from TurboTax.

 You’ll find a wide range of prices for other TurboTax options, as well as products from H&R Block and others.
 The big takeaway is that if you’re hoping to get the lowest price on tax prep software product, it’s wise to spend a few minutes shopping around.
 Browse the weekly store circulars, and use search terms like “TurboTax discount code” to find online deals.